ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 It is the nature of software—especially websites and web apps—to change.
 That said, I worry about **the overall churn** this all could represent.
 I feel the weight of that responsibility as the person who set this course.
 I also feel the consequent pressure it exerts.

-I’ll continue to write about and plead the case internally, but I worry that I’ve blown my one chance to get things right.
-I know my colleagues who produce visual designs also may feel this way, but I also think it’s a more acute problem for this speciality.
+I’ll continue to write about and plead the case internally.
+However, I worry that I’ve blown my one chance to get things right.
+I know my colleagues who produce visual designs also may feel this way, but I also think it’s a more acute problem for digital accessibility.

-I don’t think that this sort of situation is one that’s talked about that often in accessibility spaces, hence me writing about it.
-[I also don’t think it’s quantified](https://ericwbailey.website/published/invisible-success/), either.
+I also don’t think that this sort of situation is one that’s talked about that often in accessibility spaces, hence me writing about it.
+This is to say nothing about [quantifying it](https://ericwbailey.website/published/invisible-success/), either.

 ## Centering

-I’m pretty proud of what we accomplished, but those feelings are moot if all this does not serve the people it was intended to.
+I’m pretty proud of what we accomplished, but those feelings are moot if all this effort does not serve the people it was intended to.

 It’s also **not about me**.
 Our efforts to be more inclusive may ironically work against us here.
 How much churn is the point where it’s too much and people are pushed away?

 To that point, [feedback helps](https://github.com/orgs/community/discussions/categories/accessibility).
-Constructive reports on barriers and friction are something that can bypass the internal perception of the things I’ve outlined being a non-problems.
+Constructive reports on access barriers and friction are something that can bypass the internal perception of the things I’ve outlined as being seen as non-problems.

 I am twice heartened when I see reports.
-First, [it is a signal that means someone is still present and cares enough](https://bsky.app/profile/ericwbailey.website/post/3la5etpjrqa2t) to voice their problems.
+First, [it is a signal that means someone is still present and cares enough](https://bsky.app/profile/ericwbailey.website/post/3la5etpjrqa2t).
 Second, there has been renewed internal interest in investing on acting on these user-reported accessibility problems.

 ## The work never stops